Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: The MACE Benchmark

 \subsection{Construction Characteristics}

-Our construction pipeline ensures that: 1) all questions in MACE have clear, complete, and correct ground-truth answers; 2) questions with different numbers of valid answers are explicitly separated, enabling analysis of answer-count effects and realistic mixed-question scenarios; and 3) questions across varying answer-count settings are grounded in the same knowledge types, differing only in factors such as year range, thereby maintaining comparable difficulty.
+Our construction pipeline ensures that: 1) all questions in MACE have clear, complete, and correct ground-truth answers; 2) questions with different numbers of valid answers are explicitly separated and sufficiently represented, enabling analysis of answer-count effects and realistic mixed-question scenarios; and 3) questions across varying answer-count settings are grounded in the same knowledge types and generated from the same prompt templates, differing only in factors such as year range, thereby maintaining comparable difficulty.